Strike leads to two-day closure of Glasgow schools

 Secondary schools will stay open but there will be no breakfast clubs or after school care, and school meals will be packed lunches.

+The strike called by Unison and GMB last week will also hit care services.

-Glasgow City Council has apologised to parents for the short notice.
+Glasgow City Council has apologised to parents for the short notice on school closures.

-Staff including learning support, early years and administrative workers are expected to be among those who walk out.
+School and nursery staff including learning support, early years and administrative workers are expected to be among those who walk out.

+Other council services likely to be affected by the strike include home care, cleaning, catering, residential homes, homelessness hostels and addiction services.

 The industrial action stems from the long-running equal pay dispute, which was settled at an estimated cost of £500m in 2019.